Murtato1/gravitational-transform/README.md

 # Inverse Transform

-To decode at time $ t $, we just need each planet's:
+To decode at time $t$, we just need each planet's:

 $$
 r_k(t) = \|\mathbf{r}_k(t)\|,